External Data Sources¶

 }

-# Serialize tags (tag keys need to be sorted to ensure consistent output)
+# Serialize the tags (tag keys need to be sorted to ensure consistent output)

 tags_dump = json.dumps(tags, sort_keys=True, ensure_ascii=True)

-# If this tag's data series hasn't been established, establish one
+# If the data series for this tag has not been established, establish one

 if tags_dump not in series_map: